Jake Fraley Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 16th in MLB.

-- The Padres have the eighth-ranked team ERA across all league pitching staffs (3.85).
+- The Padres have the eighth-ranked team ERA among all league pitching staffs (3.86).

-- Padres pitchers combine to surrender 90 total home runs at a clip of 1.1 per game (to rank 14th in the league).
+- Padres pitchers combine to surrender 91 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

+- Morejon gets the call to start for the Padres, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.